Last Updated on: 10th November 2023, 01:35 pm

 2. How to check the processor speed of a laptop?

-If you want to check your laptop’s clock speed, go to the start menu or the windows key, and search for System information.
+To check your laptop’s clock speed, go to the start menu or the Windows key and search for System information.
 Your clock speed information will be on the processor.

 3. Is 2.4 GHz a good processor speed?